Image Handling

 NameError: name 'img_hr' is not defined

-In fact, we can even get an warning from python that say something like “Image size (324649360 pixels) exceeds limit of 244158474 pixels, could be decompression bomb DOS attack.”
-This refers to malicious files which are designed to crash or cause disruption by using up a lot of memory.
+When attempting to read the image in using the imread() function, we receive a warning from python indicating that the “Image size (324649360 pixels) exceeds limit of 178956970 pixels, could be decompression bomb DOS attack.”
+This is alluding to a potential malicious file, designed to crash or cause disruption by using up a lot of memory.

-To do this, we import Image from the Python Image Library PIL:
+To do this, we will need to the Image module from the Python Image Library (PIL), as follows:

 Let’s try again.
-Be patient, it might take a moment.
+Please be patient, as this might take a moment.

 OUTPUT